Calgary Stampede: Rangeland Derby

 Chuckwagon races are a popular attraction.

 Weadick is credited with inventing the sport of chuckwagon racing in 1923, inspired either by seeing a similar event in 1922 at the Gleichen Stampede or watching impromptu races as he grew up.
 He devised the sport to be a new and exciting event for the newly joined Exhibition and Stampede.
 Weadick invited ranchers to enter their wagons and crews to compete for a total of $275 in prize money.

 Officially called the Rangeland Derby, and nicknamed the "half-mile of hell" or the "dash for cash", chuckwagon racing proved immediately popular and quickly became the event's largest attraction.
-While only six teams raced in 1923, today's Rangeland Derby consists of 36 teams competing for $1.15 million in prize money.
+While only six teams raced in 1923, today's Rangeland Derby consists of 27 teams from either the Canadian Professional Chuckwagon Association, or the World Professional Chuckwagon Association competing for $1.15 million in prize money.
 Joe Carbury was the voice of the Rangeland Derby for 45 years, until 2008.
 His distinctive voice and signature phrase of "and they're offfffffff!" to announce the start of a race made him a local legend, and earned him induction into the Alberta Sports Hall of Fame in 2003.

 The chuckwagon drivers auction advertising space on their wagons before each year's Stampede.
 The first advertisement on the tarp cover of a chuckwagon was made in 1941, and Lloyd Nelson was the last person to win the Rangeland Derby without a sponsored wagon, doing so in 1956.
 The current practice of selling advertising via a tarp auction began in 1979.
-The revenue generated by the auctions, a record $4 million for the 2012 Stampede, is considered an indicator of the strength of Calgary's economy.
+The revenue generated by the auctions is considered an indicator of the strength of Calgary's economy.

 The Rangeland Derby was cancelled in 2020 and 2021 due to the COVID-19 pandemic.